Evaluation of music in Zambia: judgements about songs

 Groups of judgements about songs from memory

 Evaluation of music in Zambia: judgements about songs.
-Correspondence analysis of preferred song (types) and judgement groups3The judgement groups spread rather well over the plot which suggests that the categories discriminate rather well. in the 1980s contrasts
+Correspondence analysis of preferred song (types) and judgement groups3The judgement groups spread rather well over the plot which suggests that the categories discriminate rather well. in the 1980s contrasts:

-a. songs sung at gatherings where performance evaluation is important with songs at other gatherings and
+a. songs sung at gatherings where performance evaluation is important with songs at other gatherings; and

 b. endogenous Chibale songs with exogenous songs.

 This means that judgements about a. differ from those about songs at other gatherings.
-They are more based on changeable features, feeling and excellence, the others more on properness and effect.
-Secondly, it means that exogenous songs are judged with other criteria than endogenous songs.
-They are judged more on properness and changeable features respectively.
+They are more based on changeable features, feeling, and excellence, the others more on properness and effect.
+Secondly, it means that exogenous songs are judged with different criteria than endogenous songs.
+They are judged more on properness and changeable features, respectively.
 A possible interpretation of this is that properness is much more a condition for songs to have effect or be hot.
 Its place near the exogenous types could indicate that properness is the first criterion being used for exogenous songs.
 ‘Improper’ features then would be Chibalised.
 Changeable features are mostly used for endogenous and Chibalised songs and then especially at gatherings where evaluation is important.

 We will start with the first in this article and treat the others in two articles on judgements about dances and on judgements about performers.
 Conclusions will be drawn in the concluding article.